 - A resident relative’s uninsured motorist insurance

-- The uninsured motorist insurance covering the vehicle you were a passenger in
+- The uninsured motorist insurance covers the vehicle you were a passenger in

 Whichever legal route is going to be right for you, if you’ve been involved in a car accident, you must make sure you receive a medical examination within 14 days.
-It’s important you don’t leave this late – ideally, this should happen on the day of the accident or the day after at the latest to preserve your claim and help prevent medical complications.
+Ideally, this should happen on the day of the accident or the day after at the latest to preserve your claim and help prevent medical complications.

 Quite simply, we’re here to help you understand exactly which steps you need to take after being involved in a vehicle collision.
-Our attorney-client relationship is like no other – we’re not here to confuse you with complex terms; we’re here to provide clear legal advice and help you seek the damages you deserve.
+Our attorney-client relationship is like no other – we’re not here to confuse you with complex terms but to provide clear legal advice and help you seek the damages you deserve.

-Those damages may include medical bills, lost wages, and compensation for any suffering you’ve had to endure.
-We can even help passengers sue the driver or parties at fault for injuries that could result in missed opportunities going forward into the future.
+Those damages may include medical bills, lost wages, and compensation for suffering you’ve endured.
+We can even help passengers sue the driver or parties at fault for injuries that could result in missed opportunities going forward.

-The sooner you talk to the team here at Prosper Shaked Accident Injury Attorneys PA, the sooner we can help you understand your options and make a claim.
+The sooner you talk to the Prosper Shaked Accident Injury Attorneys PA team, the sooner we can help you understand your options and make a claim.